adrienpoly/stimulus-flatpickr/readme.md

 ### Register a Flatpickr Controller

-manually register a new stimulus controller in your main js entry point.
+manually register a new Stimulus controller in your main JS entry point.

 ```js
 // ./packs/application.js